trydydd/slimemoldgrappling/content/games/take_downs/single_leg/connection_and_movement/_index.md

 **Attribution**: This game was originally created by coach Greg Souders at [Standard Jiu Jitsu](https://standardjiujitsu.com)

 **Attacking Player**:
   * **Position**: One of your partner's legs is gripped at the knee with a gable grip around the leg with hands inside the partner's leg.
-Partner's leg should be either inside your legs.
   * **Objective**: Stay connected to the single leg and single leg situation.
 Move your partner around.
 Move the single leg to different parts of your body.
   * **Constraints**: No takedowns.
   * **Win Condition**: None